Using the SkyCiv Load Generator in EN 1991-1-3 Snow Load Calculations

 - United Kingdom

 The snow load values were obtained using Appendix C of EN 1991-1-3 or each individual National Annex.
-To display the snow region map, you need to click “View Map Contours” and then select “Snow.”
+To display the snow region map, you need to click “View Map Data” and then select “Snow.”

 Structure Data